 Create a Make Target in the “Make Target” window of WICED by expanding the 43xxx_Wi-Fi directory then right-clicking one of the existing Make Targets.

 Click “New…” to create a new Make Target

+Note: What ever was highlighted in the Make Target window will show up in the “Create Make Target” window as the “Target name”.
+Replace the “Target name” with one of the “Make Target” lines that you intend to add.

 Into the “Target name:” field, type the following exactly with NO spaces before or after